South West France - Things to do near Le Phénix

 For the more adventurous there is ULM flying at Gaillac!

+Rabastens has a very reputable ‘cave’ and sells its wines worldwide.
 Vineyards abound and Gaillac winemakers have developed a range of quality wines over the years by careful selection of land, grape varieties and vinification techniques.
-Worth trying are the individual grape varieties which are typical and full of character: white varieties Mauzac and Loin de l'Oeil, and red varieties Duras and Braucol.
+There are plenty of vineyards you can visit.